kalahariii/priv-proj/Shanghai/readme.md

 Shanghai is a game of darts my roommate has thought up.
-I thought I'd give it a go.
+Since I wanted to write a small programm in Python, I thought I'd give it a go.
+Considering that I've never coded in Python, I managed to adapt rather quickly.